-Leg workouts are always hot topics among fitness enthusiasts.
-No wonder people love leg training - legs are the largest muscle group in your body so it is effective to do that.
+Leg workouts are hot topics among fitness enthusiasts.
+No wonder both beginners and fitness gurus always begin with leg training - legs are the largest muscle group in your body.
+These muscles are toned to protect your joints and boost your metabolism.
+It's even quite effective and efficient to get you lean!
 However, how to choose or combine exercises that suit you best?
 In this article, Ativafit will compare two common movements, as well as the variations, and help you make the decision.

 #1 Leg Presses